Cronheim: Modern history

 With Hans Georg of Kronheim the dynasty of the Cronheims ended in the male line.
 As his daughter Barbara was married to the caretaker of the Roman Catholic Diocese of Eichstätt, Matthias of Leonrod, the manor went to the knights of Leonrod following their deaths.
 Barbara is buried in the Church of Herrieden.

 In 1564 the knights of Leonrod began construction of today's Water castle in Cronheim where the reeve was located.
 Another daughter of Hans Georg of Kronheim, Ester, was married to Ernst of Rechenberg, whose common daughter married Sebastian Neustädter genannt Stürmer, son of Elisabeth of Wolmershausen.
 Whether Walpurg von Kronheim, married to the marshal Hugo Vogt of Alten-Sumerau zu Prasberg, was a daughter of Hans Georg, is unclear.
 If she was, Hans Georg's wife was Maria Jacobe of Schinen.

 Cronheim had been a Catholic community.
 That changed 1560 with the implementation of the Brandanburgian Church Order (Lutheran).
 Already in 1558 the catholic priest at this time in Cronheim, Georg Hass, married, violating the Catholic rule of Celibacy, his housekeeper under the protection of the dukes of Brandenburg-Onolzbach.

 In 1580 the manor Cronheim went to Sir Sebastian Neustädter genannt Stürmer, before he sold it 1595 for 47.000 Guilder to his brother in law Sir Friedrich von Eyb zu Eybburg, including the prebendary in Cronheim that he bought back in 1592.
 Sir Veit Erasmus von Eyb sold the manor 1617 to Sir Johann Phillipp von Bimbach.
-When 1626 the German Emperor Ferdiand II. called out the imperial ban on Sir Johann Phillipp von Bimbach the manor went to the emperor who than handed it over to Duke Nikolaus Fugger under the condition that the village has to be catholic "forever".
-Already in 1630 Duke Nikolaus Fugger sold the manor to the Prince-Bishop of Eichstätt, Johann Christoph von Westerstetten, with the nickname "Witch Bishop", who than forced the community to become catholic again and banished the Jewish of the village.
+When 1626 the German Emperor Ferdinand II. called out the imperial ban on Sir Johann Phillipp von Bimbach the manor went to the emperor who then handed it over to Duke Nikolaus Fugger under the condition that the village has to be catholic "forever".
+Already in 1630 Duke Nikolaus Fugger sold the manor to the Prince-Bishop of Eichstätt, Johann Christoph von Westerstetten, with the nickname "Witch Bishop", who then forced the community to become catholic again and banished the Jewish of the village.
 The Protestant priest, Johann Boeckler, father of Johann Heinrich and Georg Andreas who both later became famous academics, was forced 1628 to resign from his position as priest and finally banished in 1634.
 Both sons of him were born in the previous priest house of Cronheim that has been re-built in 1749 and today is a listed historic monument, next to other buildings in Cronheim.
 From 1629, other sources refer to 1634, the community in Cronheim again was catholic.